vizicist/palette/README.md

-Palette is the system used by the <a href=https://youtu.be/HDtxEyCI_zc>Space Palette Pro</a>, an instrument that lets you fingerpaint sound and visuals using your fingers as 3D cursors on Sensel Morph pads.
+Palette is the system used by the <a href=https://youtu.be/HDtxEyCI_zc>Space Palette Pro</a>, an instrument that lets you fingerpaint sound and visuals using your fingers as three-dimensional cursors on Sensel Morph pads.

 The main branch here is intended to be stable.
 The dev branch is for active development.